AdamKyle/flare/resources/info/combat/section-1.md

 Requires you to level Accuracy and your class skill for added damage.

 Clicking attack will use your best weapon unless you are a fighter.
 If you are a fighter, we will use both your weapons.
 Of course, your class skill for fighters has two ways you could go: Tank (weapon and shield) or Glass Cannon (Two weapons).

+If you are a fighter you can duel wield as we take into account two weapons for fighters.
+Fighters also use 15% of their strength for attacking.

 If you have no weapons equipped, we will use 2% of your primary damage stat.
 This will allow you with two shields, to attack.